Home / What We Offer / TMJ

 TMD and Migraine or Tension Headaches

 The most common TMD complaint is migraine headache accompanied by jaw, head, neck, and/or shoulder pain.
 Migraine headaches usually start in the forehead, temples, or back of the head.
 Those who clench or grind their teeth may also develop migraine-like headaches.
-Although the majority of migraines and TMJ headaches have various causes, they all have one thing in common: dysfunction of the temporal mandibular joint of the jaw.
+Although the majority of migraines and TMJ headaches have various causes, they all have one thing in common: dysfunction of the temporomandibular joint of the jaw.

 Most migraine headaches have two common attributes: